PolyConquest/Introduction/README.md

 Then, choose the game you want to play among the proposed games, and click on Clone.
 You will be redirected to your first game directory.

-You will be redirected to your first game directory.
 You will have to repeat this action each time you want to play a new game.

 ### You have already played